mhowey/es6-blog/src/pages/2019/04.06/organizing-styled-components/index.md

 export default MyComponent
 ```

 Wait, what's that 2nd import now?
 It's not styled-components anymore, it's now part of a more re-usable library as you can see when we examine the contents of the new '../components/styled/Lib' import.
-We are only importing the part of the Lib.js library that we are using.
-Although it is possible to import the whole library with the default export of "Lib".
+We are only importing the part of the **Lib.js** library that we are creating.

 Let's look at **Lib.js...**